jefferislab/racq4/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of racq4 is to support analysis of acq4 electrophysiology data in R. acq4 is developed in Python; this packages will allow those more familiar with R to access key data structures
+The goal of racq4 is to support analysis of [acq4](https://github.com/acq4/acq4) electrophysiology data in R. electrophysiology data in R. acq4 is developed in Python; this packages will allow those more familiar with R to access key data structures